seb-afk/Github-internship_human_mobility/README.md

 ## Prerequisites

 What things you need to install.
-Also see `requrements.txt`.
+Also see `requirements.txt`.

 ```text
 ipython                   5.1.0